MehulAgarwal10/MiniProject/README.md

 Graph Theory and Network Flow

 This project is aimed at examining the working and applications of Network Flow Algorithms, in this case the Ford-Fulkerson Algorithm.
+The Ford-Fulkerson Algorithm is a greedy algorithm which computes the maximum flow in a network.

 After having written the code for the algorithm, we have implemented a GUI to demonstrate how the traffic flow occurs.
 The initital state of the graph (nodes and edges), and the residual graphs at the end of each step, are shown in a graphical manner.